slimtoolkit/slim/README.md

 Do a better job with links.

+Split "monitor" from "launcher" (as it's supposed to work :-))

+Add scripting language dependency discovery to the "scanner" app.

 Support additional command line parameters to specify CMD, VOLUME, ENV info.

 Build/use a custom Boot2docker kernel with every required feature turned on.